 Most people with acute stress gastritis recover fully when the underlying illness, injury, or bleeding is controlled.
-However, 2% of people in intensive care units have heavy bleeding from acute stress gastritis, which is often fatal.
+However, 2% of people in intensive care units have heavy bleeding from acute stress gastritis, which can be fatal.
 Therefore, doctors try to prevent acute stress gastritis after a major illness, major injury, or severe burn.
 Drugs that reduce acid production are commonly given after surgery and to people in most intensive care units to prevent acute stress gastritis.
 These drugs are also used to treat any ulcers that form.

 For people with heavy bleeding from acute stress gastritis, a wide variety of treatments have been used.
 Few of these treatments, however, improve the outcome.
 Bleeding points can be temporarily heat-sealed (cauterized) during an endoscopy, but bleeding often starts again if the underlying illness persists.
 If bleeding continues, the entire stomach may have to be removed as a lifesaving measure, but this is rarely needed.

 There is no cure for postgastrectomy gastritis or atrophic gastritis.
 People with anemia resulting from decreased absorption of vitamin B12 that occurs with atrophic gastritis must take supplemental injections of the vitamin for the rest of their lives.